inlife/nexrender/README.md

 ## Introduction

+> Note: this is a pre-release version of software.
+For the stable version please refer to ["stable"](https://github.com/inlife/nexrender/tree/stable) branch.

 `nexrender` is a simple, small, carefully designed application with main goal of rendering automation for Adobe After Effects based rendering workflows.

 At this point in time the project is mainly targeted at people at least somewhat comfortable with scripting or development,